 The success of an MPA will hinge on good science (protecting what needs to be protected), good laws and policies (government commitment), good stakeholder engagement, as well as monitoring and enforcement.

-This year, Seychelles stepped forward to champion the Commonwealth Blue Charter Action Group on MPAs.
+Barbados and Seychelles have stepped forward to champion the Commonwealth Blue Charter Action Group on MPAs.
 The country has been making significant progress at national and regional levels in establishing and managing their own MPAs, under different management responsibilities, ranging from the Seychelles National Parks Authority, the Environment Department under the Ministry responsible for Environment and local NGOs.
 Through an ongoing Marine Spatial Planning exercise, the country hopes to set aside 30% of its exclusive economic zone as protected areas.

 The Seychelles government feels it can share its experience and knowledge with other Commonwealth countries, continue to progress knowledge through learning from others’ experiences, and also identify and develop innovative technical and financial approaches for the effective management of MPAs.